gskinner/flutter_animate/README.md

   .fadeIn() // uses `Animate.defaultDuration`
   .scale() // inherits duration from fadeIn .move(delay: 300.ms, duration: 600.ms) // runs after the above w/new duration
-  .blur(end: 8.0) // inherits the delay & duration from move
+  .blurXY() // inherits the delay & duration from move
 ```

 `Animate` has its own `delay` parameter, which defines a delay before the